GoogleCloudPlatform/PerfKitBenchmarker/README.md

 ```

 ### Kubernetes configuration and credentials
-Perfkit uses `kubectl` binary in order to communicate with Kubernetes cluster - you need to pass the path to `kubectl` binary using `--kubectl` flag.
+Perfkit uses the `kubectl` binary in order to communicate with a Kubernetes cluster - you need to pass the path to the `kubectl` binary using the `--kubectl` flag.
 It's recommended to use [version 1.0.1](https://storage.googleapis.com/kubernetes-release/release/v1.0.1/bin/linux/amd64/kubectl).
-Authentication to Kubernetes cluster is done via a [`kubeconfig` file](https://github.com/kubernetes/kubernetes/blob/release-1.0/docs/user-guide/kubeconfig-file.md).
+Authentication to a Kubernetes cluster is done via a [`kubeconfig` file](https://github.com/kubernetes/kubernetes/blob/release-1.0/docs/user-guide/kubeconfig-file.md).
 Its path is passed using the `--kubeconfig` flag.

 **Image prerequisites**
 Please refer to the [Image prerequisites for Docker based clouds](#image-prerequisites-for-docker-based-clouds).